× Home Journeys Monasteries Ways of St. James

 The highest point of the morning was reached.

-On the way to Oberhofen we discovered this Marian fresco with satellite reception.
+On the way to Oberhofen we discovered this Marian fresco with satellite dish.

 Oberhofen